-The Fagan nomogram is a nomogram to computes the probability of the presence of a given condition based on an imperfect test and varying pre-test probabilities.
+The Fagan nomogram is a nomogram that computes the probability of the presence of some condition based on an imperfect test and varying pre-test probabilities.
 It is a very handy tool to understand Bayes’s Theorem “physically”.
-People typically have a sense that the less powerful the test, the less likely it is that a detection (a positive result on the test) means the presence of the condition.
+People typically have a sense that the less powerful the test, the less likely it is that a positive test result means the presence of the condition.
 But people are much less likely to grasp the role of the pre-test probability .

 As an illustration, consider the example illustrated in the default setting of the nomogram below.
 If only 10% of the population exhibit a particular kind of condition, then even if a test gives a ratio of true positives to false positives at 10 to 1, only 50% of the people tested positive will actually exhibit the condition.

 The original nomogram was meant to be used with a physical ruler to do the calculations.
-Here, you can move the circles around to change the settings.
+Here, you can grab the circles and move them around to change the settings.

 Fagan TJ.
 Letter: Nomogram for Bayes theorem.
 NEJM, July 1975.